Encharted Cook

 Step 1 - Proof the Yeast.
 Add lukewarm water to a stand mixer's large mixing bowl.
 Add yeast and sugar and mix well with a knife.
 Allow the yeast to proof for 20 minutes, or until the yeast mixture is foamy and raised.

 Step 2 - Make the Dough.
-Add flour, salt, egg, and the 2 tablespoons of softened butter and mix with a dough hook on low speed until all is combined and the dough comes together.
+Add flour, salt, egg, and the 2 tablespoons of softened butter and mix with a dough hook or paddle attachment on low speed until all is combined and the dough comes together.

 Increase speed to medium and beat for 5 minutes.